Biography Jim Sibbald

 Following seventeen years of service, in 2003, I left as a major, and “found” Wantage and immediately felt at home.

 I have been a Town Councillor from 2007 to 2011 and then from 2013 until present and was Town Mayor in 2010/2011 when we granted the Freedom of the Town to the Scots Guards.
-I am once again honoured to be chosen as Town Mayor.
+I am once again honoured to be chosen as Town Mayor for the year 2019/2020 and again for the year 2020/2021.

 A Fellow of the Institute of Directors since 1995, I am an active participant and supporter of Service Charities, being Chairman of the local branch of The Royal British Legion and Vice Chairman of the County Committee.
 Married to Christina, who is a Guide Dog Volunteer Brood Bitch Holder, we have grown-up children and the occasional litter of Guide Dog pups.